 Who was A.M.Burrage?

-At the moment, I’m trying to make sense of A.M.
+I’m trying to make sense of A.M.
 Burrage.
-I’ve been reading his War is War (by “Ex-Private X, 1930) – one of the most vivid, and definitely one of the most scabrous of war memoirs.
+I’ve read his War is War (by “Ex-Private X”, 1930) – one of the most vivid, and definitely one of the most scabrous of war memoirs.
 I’m interested in the monstrous gap between the personality that comes through this book and the one implied by the romantic fiction that Burrage was actually writing for the magazines at the time of the war.
 Trying to investigate this, I have found that Burrage’s career gives a good view of some lesser-known aspects of the literary culture of the first half of the twentieth century.

 The 1891 census shows the young Alfred living at Uxbridge Common, Hillingdon.
 The household consists of: